marlowequart/news_search/README.md

-Search for articles related to give inputs
+Search for articles related to given inputs